Ankr-network/ankr-docs/docs/Earn/liquid-staking/liquid-staking.md

 ---
-title: Introduction
+title: Liquid Staking
-id: liquid-staking-introduction
+id: liquid-staking
 ---

-# Introduction

 Liquid Staking provides instant liquidity for staked assets in the form of liquid staking tokens.